 When we’re pregnant, there are a lot of restrictions placed on our daily lives: no sushi, no strenuous activity, no alcohol—and the list goes on and on.
-But, just because we have to give up certain things during our 9 months, doesn’t mean we have to give up everything.
-In fact, morning sickness and fatigue aside, all pregnant women should try to live a normal, fulfilled and happy life just as they did before the baby was created.
+But just because we have to give up certain things during our nine months doesn’t mean we have to give up everything.
+Morning sickness and fatigue aside, all pregnant women should try to live a normal, fulfilled, and happy life just as before the baby was created.

 One thing many women say they miss is travel.
 There are a ton of mixed opinions about flying while pregnant.
-Some will say travel is fine no matter what, while others restrict travel to a certain trimester or advise against it completely.
-No matter where others stand, it’s important to have this conversation with your doctor or midwife if you do plan to travel: all pregnancies are different and what may be safe for one woman may not be for another.
+Some will say travel is fine no matter what, while others restrict travel to a specific trimester or advise against it completely.
+No matter where others stand, it’s important to have this conversation with your doctor or midwife if you plan to travel: all pregnancies are different, and what may be safe for one woman may not be for another.

 In general, flying while pregnant is safe for the average pregnancy, and if you feel comfortable doing it, you should!1 Plus, life doesn’t stop once you get pregnant: you still have weddings, birthdays, anniversaries, and other events you probably can’t miss.